 BSEE maintains its commitment to environmental stewardship and the responsible use and protection of the natural environment through conservation, enforcement, and sustainable practices.
 BSEE plays a key role in supporting the Nation's response posture for oil spills that can affect public health and the environment.
-The PV role ensures offshore facility owners and operators meet the oil spill response preparedness standards set forth by the Clean Water Act, the Oil Pollution Act (OPA) of 1990, and 30 CFR Part 254.
-The Oil Spill Response Plan (OSRP) is the key tool to assure the American public that offshore energy exploration and production fosters environmental stewardship.
+The PV role ensures offshore facility owners and operators meet the oil spill response preparedness standards set forth by the Clean Water Act, OPA 90, and 30 CFR Part 254.
+The Oil Spill Research Program (OSRP) is the key tool to assure the American public that offshore energy exploration and production fosters environmental stewardship.
 BSEE approves OSRPs when an offshore operator has demonstrated it has the resources and skills to respond to a worst-case discharge quickly and effectively to the maximum extent practicable.

 Exercises and inspections are key tools used by BSEE to verify the preparedness posture of facility operators and their spill response contractors.
-BSEE's Government Initiated Unannounced Exercises (GIUEs) test the ability of operators and contractors to interact with regulatory agencies and implement the processes laid out in their OSRPs.
-Preparedness analysts design GIUE scenarios that provide training and practice of strategic and tactical preparedness, protection, response, and recovery capabilities in a risk-reduced environment.
-These exercises are complemented by periodic audit of operator-led exercises and inspections to verify equipment inventories listed in OSRPs are accurate and that the equipment in maintained and in proper working order as specified by the manufacturer.
+BSEE's Government Initiated Unannounced Exercise (GIUE) test the ability of operators and contractors to interact with regulatory agencies and implement the processes laid out in their OSRPs.
+Preparedness analysts design GIUE scenarios that provide training and practice of strategic and tactical preparedness, and protection, response, and recovery capabilities in a risk-reduced environment.
+These exercises are complemented by periodic audit of operator-led exercises and inspections to verify equipment inventories listed in OSRPs are accurate and that the equipment is maintained and in proper working order as specified by the manufacturer.

-In FY 2024, BSEE will conduct its OSRP reviews, response equipment inspections, and exercise and training audits on renewable energy facilities as they begin installation and operation.
-The first two OSRPs for offshore wind facilities were submitted to BSEE in early FY 2023, with an increasing number expected through FY 2024.
+In FY 2025, BSEE will continue conducting its OSRP reviews, response equipment inspections, and exercise and training audits on renewable energy facilities as more facilities undergo installation and operation.
+The first two OSRPs for offshore wind facilities were submitted to BSEE in early FY 2023, with an increasing number expected through FY 2025 and beyond.
 Renewable energy facilities present their own unique oil pollution issues.
-Consequently, BSEE is working with BOEM and USCG-led Area Committees and Regional Response Teams with renewable energy lease jurisdictions to ensure contingency plans incorporate appropriate oil spill preparedness measures.
+Consequently, BSEE is working with BOEM and USCG-led Area Committees and Regional Response Teams within renewable energy lease jurisdictions to ensure contingency plans incorporate appropriate oil spill preparedness measures.

-In FY 2023 and FY 2024, BSEE will continue its efforts with owners and operators, co- and prior-lessees responsible for decommissioning, decommissioning contractors, and the USCG to ensure that the government and all potential responsible parties are prepared to respond to discharges that could occur from decommissioning activities.
+In FY 2024 and FY 2025, BSEE will continue its efforts with owners and operators, co- and prior-lessees responsible for decommissioning, decommissioning contractors, and the USCG to ensure that the government and all potential responsible parties are prepared to respond to discharges that could occur from decommissioning activities.